Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology

-From particle measurements made by Juno, the auroral region can be split several zones \citep{mauk+:2020}; of these, Zone I (ZI) and Zone II (ZII), typically associated with the main emission, are most relevant to this work.
+From particle measurements made by Juno, the auroral region can be split into several zones \citep{mauk+:2020}; of these, Zone I (ZI) and Zone II (ZII), typically associated with the ME, are most relevant to this work.
 ZI is associated with predominantly planetward- or downward-moving electrons (or upward field-aligned currents; FACs).
 ZII is immediately poleward of the ZI subregion and is dominated by upward-moving electrons (downward FACs).
-ZI and ZII are typically located alongside one another, such that the main emission has been associated with an inversion of the FACs, upward then downward as Juno crosses the main emission into the polar region \citep{al_saati+:2022}.
+ZI and ZII are typically located alongside one another, such that the ME has been associated with an inversion of the FACs, upward then downward as Juno crosses the ME into the polar region \citep{al_saati+:2022}.
 Auroral emission in the polar region, particularly the ZII aurora, has been suggested to be the consequence of broadband, bidirectional electron acceleration by upward-travelling electrostatic waves (ESWs) \citep{sulaiman+:2022}, generated by the upward electron beams \citep{elliott+:2018,elliott+:2020} observed by Juno \citep{mauk+:2017}.
 This is noteworthy since analogous processes on Earth and Saturn do not give rise to appreciable auroral emission \citep{sulaiman+:2022}.

 This work presents an investigation into Jupiter's auroral bridge using two methods: firstly, a largely automatic analysis of a large number of HST-STIS images of the aurora to determine statistical properties of bridges; and secondly, a multi-instrument analysis of Juno data from the first 30 perijoves to put the bridge into a wider magnetospheric context.
 The results from these two investigations are then combined to discuss the bridge in the context of existing auroral frameworks.